nestoru/docker-showcases/README.md

 $ #add current user to docker group:
 $ sudo usermod -aG docker `logname`

-$ #Login to the docker group
+$ #Login to the docker group:
 $ newgrp docker

-$ #Restart docker
+$ #Restart docker service:
 $ sudo service docker restart

 $ #Look at the logs for any isues:
 $ tail -100 /var/log/upstart/docker.log

-$ #try docker by pulling an ubuntu image and running it in a container, then running the command 'hostname' in it to see as the response the default name of the image.
+$ #try docker by pulling an ubuntu image and running it in a container, then running the command 'hostname' in it to see as the response the default name of the image:
 $ docker run ubuntu hostname
 ```

 ## Showcase #1: Running your private secure registry
 Now that we have docker running let us buid a custom useful image and use it.
+This is your first step anyway after installing docker unless you are OK with storing your images in public or third parties' SaS.

 To host a secure docker registry you can use the docker-registry image as is but you also need a reverse proxy like apache with mod_proxy.
-In this showcase will build 'regproxy', an image containing apache service which is configured to reverse proxy requests to a docker-registry service.
-Both service will be dockerized.
+In this showcase we will build 'regproxy', an image containing apache service which is configured to reverse proxy requests to a docker-registry service.
+Both services (registry and proxy) will be dockerized.
 The regproxy image will be stored in the registry itself.

 ### Building the images
 ```
 $ #ssh into the host that would host the registry:
 $ ssh dockreg.sample.com

-$ #run the basic registry image in a container named docreg mapping port 5000 from container to port 5000 in host
+$ #run the basic registry image in a container named dockreg mapping port 5000 from container to port 5000 in host
 $ docker run -p 5000:5000 -d --name=dockreg registry

 $ #test that your container is running the registry: